Gay "honor killing" movie shakes Turkey up

 After he was killed, the family did not claim Yildiz's body for a proper Islamic burial -- an indication of the deep shame the family felt and that they had ceased to consider him one of their own.
 He was buried instead in a "cemetery for the nameless."

-"It's such a great tragedy, so cruel and inhumane that anybody has to apologize for who he is."
+"It's such a great tragedy, so cruel and inhumane that anybody has to apologise for who he is."

 Avci drew parallels between Ahmet's situation and his own as a Kurd from Diyarbakir province in a country whose Kurdish minority has long complained of discrimination and inequality.